-The position is based on course assignment availability each semester, applications are being reviewed in June for Fall semester; November for Winter Semester and March for Summer semester.
-We will hold your application for one year, if a position does become available applicants that meet our criteria will be contacted.
+The position is based on course assignment availability each semester, with applications being reviewed in June for Fall semester; November for Winter Semester and March for Summer semester.
+We will hold your application for one year, if a position does become available then applicants who meet our criteria will be contacted.
 Although this position remains continuously posted, it doesn't guarantee that the SSW is currently hiring.

 Principal Duties and Responsibilities

-Teaching may include a number of particular obligations which employees are expected to fulfill, including but not limited to: meeting with students during and outside of assigned classes, assessing student work and performance, preparing syllabi and course materials, providing copies of syllabi and course materials to their supervisor on request, and assigning and submitting grades in accordance with established Eastern Michigan University schedules.
+Teaching may include a number of particular obligations which employees are expected to fulfill, including but not limited to: prepare and instruct assigned course to meet overall course objectives and program goals; establish and maintain an environment conducive to student learning; meeting with students during and outside of assigned classes, assessing student work and performance, preparing syllabi and course materials, providing copies of syllabi, course materials, and collect and provide program assessment data to their supervisor on request, coordinate efforts with other instructors, and assigning and submitting grades in accordance with established Eastern Michigan University policies and procedures.

 Perform related duties as required.